Every once in awhile two problems collide to solve each other…

 Problem one: I love my hand crocheted washcloths because they are fun to make, easy to clean/sterilize and gentle on my dishes.
 They are, however, useless when confronted with a stuck on mess.
 I refuse to use plastic scruffies because they are expensive, impossible to sterilize so they quickly get nasty, and fall apart after a couple uses.

 Problem two: I am on a mission to reduce the amount of plastic in my life.
 I am obsessive about recycling, and I hate it when something plastic has to go in the trash.
-So, a few years ago when I started buying shallots in 1lb bags at my warehouse club, I hated throwing out the rather substantial plastic bag they come in (the purple netting above).
+I buy shallots in 1lb bags at my warehouse club, and they come in a plastic mesh bag that I hated throwing out (the purple netting above).

 Then inspiration struck…